cardososamantha/cardososamantha/README.md

 ---

 Hey there!
-I'm <i>Samantha</i>, aka [**@cardososamantha**](https://github.com/cardososamantha). 👋😊
+I'm <i>Samantha</i>. 👋😊

-I'm a front-end developer with a strong passion for UI/UX design, software quality, and topics of accessibility.
+I'm a software engineer/front-end developer with a strong passion for UI/UX design, software quality, and topics of accessibility.
 I'm currently working with React.js and studying software testing, front-end documentation, design patterns, and a bit of back-end development and cloud.

 My main knowledge in technologies is **Javascript**, **React**, **Next.js**, **SASS**, **styled-components** and **Typescript**.